daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 - **Simplify the Head**: Removed multi-scale predictions since the object sizes were fixed, reducing parameters drastically.
 - **Quantize the Model**: Converted weights and activations to uint8, significantly reducing memory usage.

-In the picture below, I marked the parts I removed from the original YOLOv5 model:
+In the picture below, I marked in red the flow of the blocks I keep from the original YOLOv5 model:

 ![YOLOv5 Simplified Architecture](/images/posts/yolov5-model-modified.png)